theodric/block-led-trigger/README.md

 Very small modifications made to correct a type mismatch and handle NVMe MAJ:MIN device numbers.
 Confirmed working on openSUSE Tumbleweed and [my spin of kernel 6.12.7](https://github.com/theodric/linux-amd-zen1-zen2-zen3-openSUSE_TW) running on a ThinkPad E14 gen2

-Despite having CONFIG_RELOCATABLE=y, the module does not load through subsequent reboots of the same kernel.
+For reasons explained in detail by the original author below, and likely because I have CONFIG_RELOCATABLE=y, the compiled module does not load through subsequent reboots of the same kernel.
 I have not troubleshot this; I have simply bruteforced it in a way which should make it simply work on any kernel by rebuilding the module at boot before loading it.
+This was the author's solution, as well, but I implemented it slightly differently.

 Add and modify this unit file as required for your installation: